-NITROGLYCERIN- nitroglycerin tablet Glenmark Pharmaceuticals Inc., USA HIGHLIGHTS OF PRESCRIBING INFORMATION These highlights do not include all the information needed to use NITROGLYCERIN SUBLINGUAL TABLETS safely and effectively.
-See full prescribing information for NITROGLYCERIN SUBLINGUAL TABLETS

-NITROGLYCERIN sublingual tablets, for oral use Initial U.S. Approval: 1981
+NITROGLYCERIN - nitroglycerin tablet DASH Pharmaceuticals LLC

+HIGHLIGHTS OF PRESCRIBING INFORMATION These highlights do not include all the information needed to use NITROGLYCERIN SUBLINGUAL TABLETS safely and effectively.
+See full prescribing information for NITROGLYCERIN SUBLINGUAL TABLETS.
+NITROGLYCERIN sublingual tablets, for oral use Initial U.S. Approval: 1981 Nitroglycerin sublingual tablets are a nitrate vasodilator indicated for relief of an attack or prophylaxis of angina pectoris due to coronary artery disease.
+(1) At the onset of an attack, administer one tablet under the tongue or buccal pouch.
-INDICATIONS AND USAGE

-Nitroglycerin sublingual tablets are nitrate vasodilator indicated for relief of an attack or prophylaxis of angina pectoris due to coronary artery disease.
-(1)

-DOSAGE AND ADMINISTRATION

-• At the onset of an attack, administer one tablet under the tongue or buccal pouch.
-One additional

-- At the onset of an attack, administer one tablet under the tongue or buccal pouch.
 One additional tablet may be administered every 5 minutes as needed.
 No more than 3 total tablets are recommended within a 15 minute period.
-(2) - If chest pain persists after three tablets, seek prompt medical attention.
-(2) - May be used prophylactically 5 to 10 minutes prior to engaging in activities that might precipitate an acute attack.
-(2)

-Sublingual tablets, 0.3 mg; 0.4 mg; 0.6 mg (3)
+(2) If chest pain persists after three tablets, seek prompt medical attention.
+(2) May be used prophylactically 5 to 10 minutes prior to engaging in activities that might precipitate an acute attack.
+(2) Sublingual tablets, 0.3 mg; 0.4 mg; 0.6 mg (3) Use of phosphodiesterase type 5 (PDE-5) inhibitors, such as avanafil, sildenafil, tadalafil, or vardenafil, or soluble guanylate cyclase (sGC) stimulators.
+(4.1, 7.1) Severe anemia (4.2) Increased intracranial pressure (4.3) Hypersensitivity to nitroglycerin sublingual tablets or to other nitrates or nitrites or any excipient (4.4) Circulatory failure and shock (4.5) Tolerance: Excessive use may lead to tolerance.
+(5.1) Hypotension: Severe hypotension may occur.
+(5.2) ADVERSE REACTIONS Most common adverse reactions occurring at a frequency greater than 2% are headache, dizziness and paresthesia.
+(6) To report SUSPECTED ADVERSE REACTIONS, contact DASH Pharmaceuticals LLC at 201-786- 6500 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

------- CONTRAINDICATIONS ------

-- Use of phosphodiesterase type 5 (PDE-5) inhibitors, such as avanafil, sildenafil, tadalafil, or vardenafil, or soluble guanylate cyclase (sGC) stimulators.
-(4.1, 7.1)

-- Severe anemia (4.2)

-- Increased intracranial pressure (4.3)

-- Hypersensitivity to nitroglycerin sublingual tablets or to other nitrates or nitrites or any excipient (4.4)

-- Circulatory failure and shock (4.5)

-------WARNINGS AND PRECAUTIONS ------

-- Tolerance: Excessive use may lead to tolerance.
-(5.1) - Hypotension: Severe hypotension may occur.
-(5.2)

-ADVERSE REACTIONS

-Most common adverse reactions occurring at a frequency greater than 2% are headache, dizziness and paresthesia.
-(6)

-To report SUSPECTED ADVERSE REACTIONS, contact Glenmark Pharmaceuticals Inc., USA at 1 (888) 721-7115 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

-------DRUG INTERACTIONS ------

 Ergotamine: increased bioavailability of ergotamine.
 Avoid concomitant use.
-(7.2)

-See 17 for PATIENT COUNSELING INFORMATION and FDA-approved patient labeling.
+(7.2) See 17 for PATIENT COUNSELING INFORMATION.
+Revised: 9/2022

-Revised: 10/2021

-FULL PRESCRIBING INFORMATION: CONTENTS

-1 INDICATIONS AND USAGE

-2 DOSAGE AND ADMINISTRATION

-3 DOSAGE FORMS AND STRENGTHS
+FULL PRESCRIBING INFORMATION: CONTENTS\ 1 INDICATIONS AND USAGE 2 DOSAGE AND ADMINISTRATION 3 DOSAGE FORMS AND STRENGTHS 4 CONTRAINDICATIONS

-4 CONTRAINDICATIONS